drupol/phposinfo/README.md

 Every time changes are introduced into the library, [Github actions](https://github.com/drupol/phposinfo/actions) are setup to test the library against different operating systems and PHP versions.

-he library has tests written with [PHPSpec](http://www.phpspec.net/).
+The library has tests written with [PHPSpec](http://www.phpspec.net/).
 Feel free to check them out in the `spec` directory.
 Run `composer phpspec` to trigger the tests.

 Before each commit some inspections are executed with [GrumPHP](https://github.com/phpro/grumphp), run `./vendor/bin/grumphp run` to check manually.